 About Margaret O James

 Margaret James, Ph.D., investigates factors affecting the metabolism and toxicity of drugs and other xenobiotics in humans and animal species, including aquatic species.
-She was chosen as the Jack C Massey Professor of Pharmacy in 2006, as a University of Florida Research Foundation Professor, 1997-2000, and as a UF Term professor 2018-2021.
+She was chosen as the Jack C Massey Professor of Pharmacy for the term 2006-2021, as a University of Florida Research Foundation Professor, 1997-2000, and as a UF Term professor 2018-2021.
 Her laboratory studies mechanisms of uptake, biotransformation, excretion and toxicity of xenobiotics, especially environmental chemicals.
 Dr. James also investigates the influence of xenobiotics on the metabolism of steroid hormones.

 Drug Biotransformation and Toxicology: Role of glutathione transferase zeta in the metabolism of dichloroacetic acid.